 Attendees are invited to watch a movie and/or read background material before the event.
-The discussion is moderated by Caroline Isautier along with Tim Grant (for the English salons), while the audience is encouraged to ask their own questions to the experts, who are free to respond as they wish.
+The discussion is moderated by Caroline Isautier, initially with Tim Grant (for the English salons), while the audience is encouraged to ask their own questions to the experts, who are free to respond as they wish.
 This makes for open, lively exchanges.

 Citizen Salons are in English or French, via video or in person.
-A writen account of the discussion is always available, along with the entire discussion and a short video clip.
+A writen account of the discussion is always available, along with a video replay of the entire discussion, as well as short video clips.
 They are free and open to all.
 In the past, as few as 20 (on person) and as many as 80 individuals (online) have regrouped.

-Digital Citizen Salons in 2020 and their Accounts (often with video excerpts):
+Digital Citizen Salons since 2020 and their Accounts (often with video excerpts):

 February 2020: ‘ Is Facebook deciding Elections ? ’ (English)